microsoft/vscode-docs/blogs/2019/02/lsif.md

 To do this today you typically check out a branch or clone a repository, open your preferred development tool, and finally you can read and navigate the code.
 Now, wouldn't it be cool if you could do this without first cloning the repo?
 You could do this all right from within your tool and still get the code comprehension features like hover, go to definition and find all references.
 The blog post [A first look at rich code navigation](https://code.visualstudio.com/blogs/2018/12/04/rich-navigation) illustrates this scenario for a Pull Request review.

 The goal of the Language Server Index Format (LISF, pronounced like "else if") is to support rich code navigation in development tools or a Web UI without having to checkout code.
-This is similar in spirit as the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP) which simplified the integration of rich code editing capabilities into adevelopment tool.
+This is similar in spirit to the [Language Server Protocol](https://microsoft.github.io/language-server-protocol/) (LSP) which simplified the integration of rich code editing capabilities into a development tool.

 Why not simply use a corresponding LSP language servers?
 LSP provides rich code authoring features like auto complete or format on type and also support rich code navigation.
 To provide these features efficiently a language server requires to have all the code files available on a local disk.
 It also reads parts or all of the files into memory and computes abstract syntax trees to power the features.
 The goal of the Language Server Index Format is to augment the LSP protocol to support rich code navigation features without these requirements.
 LSIF defines a standard format for language servers or other programming tools to emit their knowledge about a code workspace.
 This dumped information can later be used to answer LSP requests for the same workspace without running a language server.